lo-chr/pivot-track/README.md

 # Pivot Track
-Pivot Track is a CLI tool and library that helps TI analysts to pivot on IoCs and to track their research results.
+**Pivot Track is a CLI tool and library that helps Threat Intelligence analysts to pivot on IoCs and to track their research results.**

-Right now Pivot Track is focussed on infrastructure tracking.
+Right now, Pivot Track is focussed on infrastructure tracking.
 It uses [Nils Kuhnert's "Common OSINT Model"](https://github.com/3c7/common-osint-model) for a common representation of several OSINT source results.

 The current feature set of PivotTrack is:
 - **Query Sources:** Use Pivot Track to interact with different OSINT sources (for now Censys and Shodan)
 - **Store Results:** Store the results of your queries, so that you do not have to repeat them all the time
 - **Track Infrastructure:** Run Querys at a pre-defined interval and store results to a predefined output (for now OpenSearch)
-- **Get Notified:** Get notification for new found infrastructure (for now in a file)
+- **Get Notifications:** Get notifications for newly found infrastructure (for now in a file)

+> [!NOTE]
+> Pivot Track is still work in progress and has been implemented during my personal experiments with automation of OSINT research.

 ## Usage